sampsyo/home/_drafts/llvm.md

 ---

-*Thanks to the UW architecture and systems groups, who sat through an out-loud tutorial version of this post.*
+*Thanks to the UW architecture and systems groups, who sat through an out-loud of this post and asked many shockingly good questions.*